CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-04-28-Those Who Live and Travel in the Dark.md

 The catalog presents a range of transportation options available for commuting from neighboring towns to their respective capital cities.
 The median monthly income for each capital city is also provided for reference.
 The findings indicate that commuting by bus is a time-consuming option, driving is often not a feasible option, and taking a taxi is a considerably expensive choice.
 Moreover, regardless of the mode of transportation, residents of neighboring towns face limitations when traveling to their respective capital cities.
 The catalog also includes information on the amount of gas money required for each trip, and specifies whether the available bus and taxi services are formal or informal.

-<sub>The catalog displays transportation options from neighboring towns to their respective capital cities, including information on formal and informal buses and taxis, as well as the cost of gas for each trip.
+<sub>The catalog displays transportation options from neighboring towns to their respective capital cities, including information on formal and informal buses</sub>
+<sub>and taxis, as well as the cost of gas for each trip.
 The data was sourced from the Rome2Rio website.</sub>

 ![continent map](/conflict_urbanism_sp2023/images/Those Who Live and Travel in the Dark Images/break 1-01.png)